 * Big drop in gasoline, diesel stocks lifts refinery margins

-LONDON, July 20 (Reuters) - Brent crude oil rose above $50 per barrel for the first time since early June on Thursday, adding to gains made the previous session when falling U.S. crude and oil product inventories lifted the market.
+LONDON, July 20 (Reuters) - Oil prices were steady on Thursday, holding gains made the previous session after falling U.S. crude and oil product inventories lifted the market.

-Brent futures, the international benchmark for oil prices, stood at $50.10 at 1257 GMT, 40 cents up from their last settlement.
+Brent crude futures, the international benchmark for oil prices, stood at $49.72 per barrel at 0939 GMT, 2 cents up from their last settlement.

-U.S. crude inventories dropped by 4.7 million barrels in the week to July 14, according to the Energy Information Administration, more than analysts' forecast of a 3.2-million-barrel decrease.
+U.S. crude inventories dropped by 4.7 million barrels in the week to July 14, according to data from the Energy Information Administration, more than the analyst forecast of a 3.2 million-barrel decrease.

 Gasoline stocks fell by 4.7 million barrels, well above expectations for a 655,000-barrel drop.
-Middle distillate inventories fell by 2.1 million barrels, versus expectations for a 1.2-million-barrel increase.
+Middle distillate inventories fell by 2.1 million barrels, versus expectations for a 1.2 million barrels increase.

 "The marked reduction in gasoline and distillate stocks drove crack spreads to multi-month highs, which points to high crude oil processing and a further inventory reduction in the coming weeks," Commerzbank said in a note.